-Dissertation Prospectus.
-A student is required to submit a dissertation prospectus that outlines briefly the relevant literature, the student's proposed dissertation work, and a tentative schedule detailing when components of the dissertation are expected to be completed.
-This prospectus must be approved by the adviser and the second committee member no later than the first two weeks of the fall of the fourth year and must be filed with the DGS.
+By November 1 of the fourth year all students are required to provide the DGS with a dissertation prospectus that reviews the relevant literature, outlines the student's proposed dissertation work, and presents a tentative schedule detailing when components of the dissertation are expected to be completed.
+This prospectus must be approved by the adviser and the second and third committee members in the fall of the fourth year and must be filed with the DGS.